 Proper cleaning and pretreatment of metals are critical components of the high-performance paint finish used for architectural metal panels.
 To obtain proper long-term performance of coatings used for architectural metal panels, metal must be cleaned of any contaminants associated with the steel or aluminum processing/ manufacturing.
-Pretreatments then convert the metal surface into a non-metallic coating to obtain proper adhesion by a chemical/physical bond, increasing the durability of both the base metal and paint finish by providing an additional barrier layer and protecting areas where damage to the paint may occur during the life of the metal panels.
+Pretreatments then convert the metal surface into a non-metallic coating to obtain proper adhesion by a chemical/physical bond.
+This increases the durability of both the base metal and paint finish by providing an additional barrier layer and protecting areas where damage to the paint may occur during the life of the metal panels.

 The most commonly used pretreatments for architectural metal panels are as follows:

 Complex oxides provide excellent flexibility in the forming operation of steel panels.
-Typically, they do not provide the required additional barrier protection and steel surface conversion in environments subject to acid rain, industrial chemicals and fumes or marine and severe coastal locations.
+Typically, they do not provide the required additional barrier protection and steel surface conversion in environments subject to acid rain; industrial chemicals and fumes; or marine and severe coastal locations.
 Their use is acceptable in areas where these contaminants are not present in high degree.

 Complex chrome oxides have been used extensively on both aluminum/zinc alloy coated steels and aluminum.
 They are available as conversion coatings as well as dry-in-place coatings.
 Complex chrome oxides provide excellent formability as well as field-proven corrosion resistance to the base metals.